SURFACE EXPLORATION USING ULTRAFINE SOILS

 - Nugget-effect eliminated

-CSIRO/MRIWA Project M462 “Multi-scaled near surface exploration using ultrafine soils”, led by Dr. Ryan Noble, was completed in September, 2018, and successfully demonstrated the applicability of this novel approach to exploration in WA.
+CSIRO/MRIWA Project M462 “Multi-scaled near surface exploration using ultrafine soils”, led by Dr. Ryan Noble, was completed in September 2018, with LabWest as the Project’s commercial partner, and successfully demonstrated the significant potential of this novel approach to gold and base metals exploration in WA.

 The technique includes: